-- last modified: 12-07-05 - you may bring into the final exam a single piece of paper (8.5" by 11") on which you have handwritten whatever you wish.
+you are permitted to bring into the exam a single piece of paper (8.5" by 11") on which you have handwritten whatever you wish.
 This paper must include your name, it must be handwritten by you, and it will not be returned.